 How to file a complaint against a lender

 You can contact Service Nova Scotia at 1-800-670-4357 to discuss your options for filing a complaint.
 They will typically conduct an investigation if they believe that a payday loan company has breached Nova Scotia’s consumer protection laws.

 Payday loans are short-term, high interest rate loans which are often the most expensive way to get your hands on emergency money.
 Consider your options carefully before borrowing from a payday lender.
 Here are some alternatives to payday loans:

 Nova Scotia has a number of programs that can provide some much-needed relief for residents and newcomers who are struggling to make ends meet.

-- Income assistance program helps people in financial need with basic needs such as food, rent, utilities like heat and electricity, and clothing.
+- Income assistance program helps people in financial need with basic necessities such as food, rent, utilities and clothing.